-We will take action to ensure the event space is as safe as reasonably possible.
+You have the right to feel as safe as reasonably possible, and to have your boundaries respected.
 No person should be required or pressured to interact with any other person at the event that they do not wish to.
-That being said, we do not vet or vouch for anyone at the event.
-For future interactions with those you meet, you must date at your own risk.

 This means we expect everyone at Poly Speed Dating to treat other participants with respect and to help make this environment welcoming for everybody who might show up.